KankakeeCommunityCollege/newsroom-commit-history/_posts/2018-09-10-share-your-love-of-learning.md

 The goal of the ALIVE program is to help people improve their basic skills and quality of life.

-For more information, about the ALIVE program or to sign up to become a volunteer tutor phone Shannan Carrell at 815-802-8307 or e-mail scarrell@kcc.edu.
+For more information about the ALIVE program or to sign up to become a volunteer tutor, phone Shannan Carrell at 815-802-8307 or e-mail [scarrell@kcc.edu](mailto:scarrell@kcc.edu?subject=ALIVE%20tutor).